 - Tell me about the most difficult work problem you ever faced.
 What steps did you take to tackle it?
 What were the results?

 - Do you have any experience with IT Governance reviews?
-What were the outcomes and how did your work provide value?
+If so, what were the outcomes and how did your work provide value?

 - What are the most significant Information Technology risks?
 Please describe your audit experience with respect to those risks.